MBA/MPH in Global Health Management

-- SPH IH 720 Social and Behavioral Science for International Public Health (4 cr)
+- SPH GH 720 Social and Behavioral Science for Global Public Health (4 cr)

-Due to overlapping coursework, two MPH core course requirements (the biostatistics core course and the health policy and management core course) are satisfied through School of Management coursework.
+Due to overlapping coursework, two MPH core course requirements for the MPH degree (the biostatistics core course and the health policy and management core course) are satisfied through Questrom School of Business coursework.

-MBA/MPH GH candidates will be required to complete 22 approved credits in the IH-Global Health track, including:
+MBA/MPH in Global Health Management candidates will be required to complete a minimum of 20 approved credits in the Global Health track, including:

-- SPH IH 704, which provides an introduction to health systems and medical care delivery in developing countries.
+- SPH GH 704, a 4-credit class taken during the first year’s Spring Semester, which provides an introduction to organizing and financing health systems and medical care delivery in low- and middle-income countries.

-- At least 16 credits from approved elective course options.
-In discussions with their IH faculty advisor, students will be encouraged to choose an area of focus within global health andcomplete their credits in this area of focus.
+- At least 16 credits from approved elective course options taken during the second year.
+MBA/MPH students will be encouraged to work with their faculty advisor to choose an area of focus within global health and complete their credits in this area of focus.

 MBA/MPH students must take all courses that they wish to count toward the MPH at the School of Public Health.
 No courses taken outside of the School of Public Health will count toward the MPH, including courses taken at other Boston University schools and colleges.